I offer short-term psychotherapy for a wide range of mental health issues. Here a few of my specialties:

 Professionally, I have a Masters degree in Marriage and Family Therapy from Northcentral University, and am a clinical fellow of the American Association of Marriage and Family Therapists.
 I am also a graduate of the International OCD Foundation’s clinical certification, the Behavior Therapy Training Institute (BTTI).
 Other continuing education programs I have taken include trauma-focused CBT and Gottman Level I training.

 Finally, a little bit about my personal background: I am a former engineer and software executive, a serious writer whose books including two national bestsellers on communications skills (What to Say to a Porcupine and How to Tell Anyone Anything), and a public speaker who has spoken all over the US about what to say in difficult workplace conversations.
-And to answer a common question from many new family therapy clients, I personally have been happily married for nearly 40 years.
+And to answer a common question from many new family therapy clients, I personally have been happily married for over 40 years.